 I got one and right now I wonder why I didn’t do it earlier.
 I’ve had it for two years now, and while I will always order or buy paper books, my eBook reader has become indispensible.

-Hesitating to buy a book unless I felt it was too expensive for now is a thing of the past.
+Hesitating to buy a book unless I felt it was too expensive for now ((even though I can afford it, I won’t pay any price)) is a thing of the past.
 I don’t mind the prices, because I pay for the content, not for the medium.
-And my sporadic contact to writers on twitter, their blogs and other sources made me a little more sensitive to how book prices are made up and how creatures actually do depend on that money or the sales figures, so I won’t ever bitch about the price difference between eBooks and paper books again.
+And my sporadic contact to writers on twitter, their blogs and other sources made me a little more sensitive to how book prices are made up ((not talking about the German fixed price thing)) and how creatures actually do depend on that money or the sales figures, so I won’t ever bitch about the price difference between eBooks and paper books again.

 While paper books are a pretty thing I actually get more value from eBooks.
 Sure, there’s some disadvantage,s and they might be tied to my account at a company, etc.